 According to Colorado Revised Statutes, Section 44-10-103 (1), Colorado issues accelerator cultivator licensees to social equity licensees to engage in retail marijuana cultivation facility activities on the premises of an accelerator-endorsed retail marijuana cultivation facility.
 Licensed accelerator cultivators are authorized to propagate, cultivate, harvest, process, cure, package, store, and label retail marijuana, regardless of its form (concentrated form or otherwise).
-The Marijuana Enforcement Division of the Colorado Department of Revenue permits an accelerator cultivator to operate on the same licensed premises as an accelerator-endorsed licensee in accordance with the 3-1100 Series Rules.
-Likewise, an accelerator cultivator may operate on a separate premises owned by an accelerator-endorsed licensee’s retail marijuana cultivation facility in accordance with the 3-1100 Series Rules.

 In addition, as authorized by Rule 3-215, a retail marijuana cultivation facility is permitted to share and use the same licensed premises with a jointly owned medical marijuana cultivation facility.
 In that case, a separate license will be required for each business or business entity, irrespective of the geographical location.
 A regulated marijuana business that operates at the same premises as a jointly owned medical marijuana business may be referred to as an accelerator-endorsed licensee.
 An accelerator cultivator may carry out marijuana business activities at the premises where the accelerator-endorsed licensee operates together with the jointly owned medical marijuana cultivation facility.